Teddy-2004/news-find_job_app/README.md

 NEWS_API_KEY=your_news_api_key
 FINDWORK_API_KEY=your_findwork_api_key
 Troubleshooting
+1. 502 Bad Gateway
-502 Bad Gateway: If you're using Nginx and receiving a 502 error, ensure that your Node.js application is running on the correct port (e.g., 5000) and that Nginx is correctly forwarding traffic to that port.
+If you're using Nginx and receiving a 502 error, ensure that your Node.js application is running on the correct port (e.g., 5000) and that Nginx is correctly forwarding traffic to that port.

-Missing Dependencies: If you encounter any missing dependencies, run:
+Check that PM2 is running the app properly:

 bash
 Copy
+pm2 list
+Check that Nginx is correctly configured to proxy traffic to your Node.js app on the correct port.

+2. Missing Dependencies
+If you encounter any missing dependencies, run:

+bash
+Copy
 npm install
+3. API Keys Missing
-API Keys Missing: If you see errors about missing API keys, ensure that the .env file is properly set up and the keys are correct.
+If you see errors about missing API keys, ensure that the .env file is properly set up and the keys are correct.

 Contributing
 Feel free to fork this repository, submit issues, and make pull requests.
 Contributions are always welcome!

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Notes:

-Replace your_news_api_key and your_findwork_api_key with actual API keys from NewsAPI and Findwork.dev in your .env file.